Others

 Tether is directing part of the program toward enhancing its Wallet Development Kit (WDK), an open-source framework that allows developers to embed self-custodial wallets directly into applications.
 With WDK, developers can generate and manage keys locally, sign transactions, and move funds without relying on custodial services or hosted APIs.
 The system works across mobile, desktop, and embedded environments, enabling payments and asset transfers to be integrated directly into software rather than routed through external platforms.
 Because these components run locally and do not depend on third-party infrastructure, they can be integrated into automated systems as easily as user-facing applications.

-The grants are structured around four areas: building core libraries for QVAC, MOS, WDK, and Pears; producing technical documentation and onboarding resources; developing applications on top of Tether’s stack; researching decentralization, edge AI, peer-to-peer networking, and cryptography; and tooling, integrations, and open standards.
+The grants are structured around four areas: building core libraries for QVAC, MDK, WDK, and Pears; producing technical documentation and onboarding resources; developing applications on top of Tether’s stack; researching decentralization, edge AI, peer-to-peer networking, and cryptography; and tooling, integrations, and open standards.
 Each grant is tied to a defined task with a fixed payout and deadline.

 “Most of today’s infrastructure forces developers into tradeoffs, either depending on centralized and intermediated platforms that control how your product runs, or relying on broken incentives that reward collecting, reusing, and selling people’s data,” said Paolo Ardoino, CEO of Tether.
 “We’re taking a different approach.
 If you can build something that runs locally, holds value directly, and doesn’t rely on external providers, we’ll fund it.
 That’s how you get real systems into the market.”